emmetog/ansible-role-haproxy/README.md

 The destination to log to, you won't normally need to change this from it's default value.

+    haproxy_backend_timeout: 50000

+The timeout in ms for backend servers to fully respond.
+It is recommended by HAProxy that the client timeout be the same, for this reason this value will be used for both server and client timeouts.

     haproxy_defaults: []
       # - "option forwardfor"